JYang1997/sipser_notes/sipser_notes.md

 > 6. $q_{accept} ∈ Q$ is the accept state, and
 > 7. $q_{reject} ∈ Q$ is the reject state, where $q_{reject} \neq q_{accept}$

 Turing Machines computation process are represented by **configuration**.
 Configuration describes TM's current state, the current tape contents, and the current head location.
 The transition function $δ$ describes how TM's changes from one configuration to another.
-We say configuration 1 $yields$ configuration 2, if there is transition function that go from 1 to 2.
+We say configuration 1 **yields** configuration 2, if there is transition function that go from 1 to 2.
 > typically **configuration** are represented as $u q v$, where $uv$ is the input string.
 The $q$ represent the current state of TM. and the head of TM is pointed to the first symbol of string $v$.

 > Written with [StackEdit](https://stackedit.io/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2ODQ1MTY5MjcsLTExNTM4NzU4NjgsNT
+eyJoaXN0b3J5IjpbNjcwNjcxNjI5LC0xMTUzODc1ODY4LDU2ND
-Y0Mjg1MjE1XX0=
+I4NTIxNV19
 -->